aws/aws-iot-device-sdk-swift/Documentation/FAQ.md

 If you're just getting started, make sure you [build this SDK](https://github.com/aws/aws-iot-device-sdk-swift#build-the-library) before building and running the [Certificate and Key File Connect Sample](https://github.com/aws/aws-iot-device-sdk-swift/tree/main/Samples/Mqtt5ConnectionSamples/CertAndKeyFileConnect).

 ### Where can I get the API documentation?
-Load the library in XCode and then go to **Product**>**Build Documentation**.
+Load the library in XCode and then go to **Product** > **Build Documentation**.

 ### How do I enable logging?

 ```
 try?
 Logger.initialize(target: .standardOutput, level: .debug)
 ```
-You can also enable [CloudWatch logging](https://docs.aws.amazon.com/iot/latest/developerguide/cloud-watch-logs.html) for AWS IoT, which provides you with additional information that's not available on the client-side sdk.
+You can also enable [CloudWatch logging](https://docs.aws.amazon.com/iot/latest/developerguide/cloud-watch-logs.html) for AWS IoT, which provides you with additional information that's not available on the client-side SDK.

 ### I am getting OSStatus -34018 when adding a certificate

 The `errSecMissingEntitlement` [OSStatus error](https://www.osstatus.com/search/results?platform=all&framework=all&search=-34018) indicates that a required entitlement is missing.
 For more information, see [errSecMissingEntitlement](https://developer.apple.com/documentation/security/errsecmissingentitlement) on Apple's developer website.
 You must provide entitlements to the app or binary you're building and running using the SDK to allow it permission to access the Mac Keychain on the device.
-This entitlement cannot be given directly to the SDK library and must be provided to the application being built using the SDK library.
+This entitlement can't be given directly to the SDK library and must be provided to the application being built using the SDK library.

 ### I keep getting AWS_ERROR_MQTT_UNEXPECTED_HANGUP